Rare-earth industry in Australia

-Rare-earth elements (REEs) are a set of 17 nearly indistinguishable lustrous silvery-white soft heavy metals.
-They are sought-after as they have diverse applications in electrical and electronic components, lasers, glass, magnetic materials, and industrial processes.
+Rare-earth elements (REEs) are a group of 17 chemically similar lustrous silvery-white soft heavy metals.
+They are highly sought-after as they have diverse applications in electrical and electronic components, lasers, glass, magnetic materials, and industrial processes.
 Many of these components are used to produce clean energy, as well as in defence industries around the world.
 Rare-earths are to be distinguished from critical minerals, which are materials of strategic or economic importance that are defined differently by different countries, and rare-earth minerals, which are minerals that contains one or more rare-earth elements as major metal constituents.

-As of 2025 Australia has the fourth-largest reserves of REEs in the world (around 5 per cent of global reserves), and is also the fourth-largest producer of rare-earths (around 8 per cent of global production).
-However, it does not have facilities for processing them, and sends its minerals to China for processing.
+As of 2025, Australia has the fourth-largest reserves of REEs in the world (approximately 5 per cent of global reserves), and is also the fourth-largest producer of rare-earths (around 8 per cent of global production).
+However, it does not have facilities for processing them, and exports its minerals to China for processing.
 The largest Australian REE companies include Lynas Corporation, Iluka Resources, and Arafura Rare Earths.
 In October 2025 Australia signed an agreement with the United States which provides US investment to develop several projects in Australia.